Jon-GSC/SEM_segmentation/README.md

 * Feel free to email zhuoheng.chen@canada.ca for any pertinent questions/suggestions regarding the code and datesets.

 ### Acknowledgments
-* github, kaggle, csdn blog, etc.
+* github, google, kaggle, csdn blog, etc.